 The many parks encompass a total area of over 21,000 acres and are filled with beautiful trails, waterfalls, and various golf courses worth visiting for fall with a colorful display of reds, yellows, and oranges of local maples, Cleveland pear, and birch trees.

 In fact, the string of parks is actually the number one visited attraction by locals and visitors to Cleveland!

-Around Cleveland itself, you’ll still find lots of beautiful trees and landscapes surrounding the city and cool neighborhoods like the little Italy neighborhood, University Circle and the hip new urban neighborhood of Tremont with quirky shops, street art, specialty food venues, and restaurants to explore.
+Around Cleveland itself, you’ll still find lots of beautiful trees and landscapes surrounding the city and cool neighborhoods like the Little Italy neighborhood, University Circle, and the hip new urban neighborhood of Tremont with quirky shops, street art, specialty food venues, and restaurants to explore.

-Even the neighborhood’s cemetery is gorgeous with beautiful lakes, monuments, and a large mausoleum of John D Rockerfeller and President James Garfield that you can tour and be gifted with some spectacular views of the city and surrounding landscape with trees putting on a vibrant display of colors in fall!
+Even the neighborhood’s cemetery is gorgeous with beautiful lakes, monuments, and a large mausoleum of John D Rockefeller and President James Garfield that you can tour and be gifted with some spectacular views of the city and surrounding landscape with trees putting on a vibrant display of colors in fall!